PrachiSirola/Personal-Finance-Manager-Python-/README.md

 Managing daily expenses is something everyone struggles with, but most beginners never get a chance to build a real system that handles data properly.

-This project is a **command-line based Personal Finance Manager** developed using Python.
+This project is a command-line based Personal Finance Manager developed using Python.
 It allows users to record expenses, store them permanently, analyze spending patterns, and generate meaningful reports.

-The main purpose of this project is **not just expense tracking**, but to demonstrate how a real-world Python application is designed using **Object-Oriented Programming, file handling, validation, modular code structure, and basic data analysis**.
+The main purpose of this project is not just expense tracking, but to demonstrate how a real-world Python application is designed using Object-Oriented Programming, file handling, validation, modular code structure, and basic data analysis.

 ## Why This Project Was Built
 This project was built as part of a learning and evaluation task to: